expo/expo/docs/pages/versions/unversioned/workflow/configuration.md

     "splash": {
       /*
+        Local path to a .xib interface builder document which will be used as the loading screen of the standalone iOS app.
+        Note that this will only be used in the standalone app (i.e., after you build the app).
+It will not be used in the Expo client.
+      */
+      "xib": STRING,

+      /*
         Color to fill the loading screen background 6 character long hex color string, eg: "#000000" */
       "backgroundColor": STRING,